18F/18f.gsa.gov/_posts/2021-06-16-building_capacities_within_a_government_agency_to_build_and_support_a_new_case_management_system_part_1.md

 ---
 *This is part one in a two-part series with our partner team at the U.S. Tax Court about their experiences building their new, [open source](https://github.com/ustaxcourt/ef-cms) case management system, [DAWSON](https://dawson.ustaxcourt.gov/).
 For this post, we chatted with Jessica Marine, Product Owner and Deputy Clerk of the Court, Case Services Officer.
 Jessica is the epitome of what makes a good product owner in government – strong ability to define success with clear objectives and execute against those objectives, excellent communication skills to build alignment, and a strong sense of mission.
 Bravo, Jessica, on all that you’ve accomplished.
 These are Jessica’s opinions and are not the official views of the U.S. Tax Court.*

-*Quick plug: The Court is hiring for two remote positions: Product Specialist, and DevSecOps Engineer.
+*Quick plug: The Court is hiring for a remote position: DevSecOps Engineer.
 If you’re interested, please consider [applying](https://www.ustaxcourt.gov/vacancy_announcements.html)!*